Learn about Abortion:

 • Prevention through avoiding exposure is the best strategy for controlling the spread of sexually transmitted diseases.

 If you are worried or suspect you may have an STI/STD, let us help you.
 Sparrow Women’s Clinic provides free, confidential STI testing.
 Feel free to schedule an appointment or Walk-in to our clinic.
-We are eager to serve you!
+We are here to serve you!

 • We recognize the decision to have an abortion is never easy.